Complete set of unitary irreps of Discrete Heisenberg Group $HW_{2^s}$: Introduction

 In section 4 we obtain the explicit matrix form of constructed representations which is then used to determine Finite Fourier Transforms and their properties corresponding both for the case of the faithful and non-faithful representations.

-In section 5, the characters of the above representations are constructed as well as the decomposition of direct product of any two inequivalent representations is carried out in detail, thus establishing the set of fusion rules for $HW_{2^{s}}$.
-We present examples of fusion rules for $HW_{2}$ and $HW_{4}$
+In section 5, the characters of the above representations are constructed as well as the decomposition of direct product of any two inequivalent representations is carried out in detail, thus establishing the set of fussion rules for $HW_{2^{s}}$.
+We present examples of fussion rules for $ HW_{2}$ and $HW_{4}$

 In section 6 we conclude and we discuss open issues and possible applications.